quantiota/AI-Agent-Farm/doc/it-admin/network/README.md

 2. VLAN 20 (Data Transfer): Connects the GPU Server's eth2, Microserver's eth2 and Monitoring Server's eth2.

-3. VLAN 30 (Server Management): Connects the GPU Server's eth3, Microserver's eth3 and Monitoring Server's eth3.
+3. VLAN 30 (Server Management): Connects the GPU Server's eth3, Microserver's eth3, Monitoring Server's eth3 and the router for remote management

 Ensure that appropriate IP addresses, subnet masks, and default gateway settings are configured for each VLAN and device.